 For SMETS2 there are more options.
-The communications are provided by the Data Communications Company (DCC) and suppliers can check that a premise has communications before visiting a site.
+The communications are provided by the Data Communications Company (DCC) and suppliers can check that a premises has communications before visiting a site.
 Once on site they can check with a signal checking device if the signal is strong enough in the meter location.
 If it isn’t they can fit a number of different aerials to try to boost the signal.
 If that doesn’t work an external aerial or an alternative mesh communications method is available in some areas.
 Even then they can leave the meter de-commissioned and ask the DCC to get the communications working.

 What is the cost of the In Home Display (previously known as an SMD or HEM)?

 In Home Displays (previously known as Smart Meter Displays or Home Energy Monitors) are expected to cost suppliers about £25.
 Some suppliers are expected to offer enhanced Displays at a cost to the customer.

 How much will a smart meter cost me?

 Your supplier will install your smart meter for free under the national upgrade programme set to begin in 2015.
 All households currently pay for the cost of their meters and required maintenance as part of their energy bills, this will be the same with smart meters.
 The overall cost is estimated to be £11 billion, however the estimated savings are expected to be £17 billion.
 So even after the investment of installing smart meters for everyone, there should be a national saving of £6 billion by 2030.